INDICATION

 (240 mg)

-Dose modifications for adverse reactions Dose modifications for adverse reactions
+LUMAKRAS® (sotorasib) dose modifications for adverse reactions LUMAKRAS® (sotorasib) dose modifications for adverse reactions

-• LUMAKRAS should be discontinued if patients are unable to tolerate the minimum dose of 240 mg once daily1
+• LUMAKRAS® (sotorasib) should be discontinued if patients are unable to tolerate the minimum dose of 240 mg once daily1

-• No clinically meaningful differences in the pharmacokinetics of LUMAKRAS were observed based on age, sex, race, body weight,
+• No clinically meaningful differences in the pharmacokinetics of LUMAKRAS® (sotorasib) were observed based on age, sex, race, body weight, line of therapy, ECOG PS, mild and moderate renal impairment (eGFR: ≥ 30 mL/min/1.73 m2), or mild hepatic impairment (AST or ALT < 2.5 × ULN or total bilirubin < 1.5 × ULN)1

-• The effect of severe hepatic impairment on the safety of LUMAKRAS is unknown (Child Pugh C).
-Monitor for LUMAKRAS adverse reactions in patients with hepatic impairment more frequently since these patients may be at increased risk for adverse reactions, including hepatotoxicity1
+• The effect of severe hepatic impairment (Child-Pugh C) on the safety of LUMAKRAS® (sotorasib) is unknown.
+Monitor for LUMAKRAS® (sotorasib) adverse reactions in patients with hepatic impairment more frequently since these patients may be at increased risk for adverse reactions, including hepatotoxicity1

 • No dose adjustment is required on the basis of age1